fakerat/fakerat.github.io/pages/software.md

 ---

-Here you find some pieces of software I have been working, and they are absolutely free for educational use.
+Here you find some pieces of software I have been working on, and they are absolutely free for educational use.

 #### <a name="qtl"></a>[MCAZ register](https://androidfilehost.com/?fid=6006931924117897701)